A classification of complex rank 3 vector bundles on complex projective 5-space: A count of rank bundles on

 and its associated homotopy long exact sequence.
 The homotopy of $U(1) \simeq S^1$ is known and enough of the homotopy of $SU(3)$ is computed in \cite{MT}.
 We give the result in Figure~\ref{fig:homotopy_BU3}.

-Note that the torsion in $\pi_nBU(3)$ for $n\leq 10$ is either $2$- or $3$- primary.
+Note that the torsion in $\pi_nBU{ }(3)$ for $n\leq 10$ is either $2$- or $3$- primary.
 Thus we may break the computation into analyses at the primes 2 and 3.

-The key tool which allows us to study the problem one prime at a time is the theory of rationalization and completion of spaces.
+The key tool that allows us to study the problem one prime at a time is the theory of rationalization and completion of spaces.
 Given a space $X$, let $\c{X}{p}$ denote its $p$-completion.
-The Fracture Theorem for completion, as stated in \cite[Theorem 13.1.1]{MP}, implies that an element in $[\CP^5,BU(3)]$ is the same data as pairs of maps
+The Fracture Theorem for completion, as stated in \cite[Theorem 13.1.1]{MP}, implies the following: \begin{lem} Let $X$ be a CW complex of real dimension at most $10$.
+An element in $[X,BU{ }(3)]$ is the same data as pairs of maps